 With winter in full swing and the holiday season upon us, you may find yourself feeling inspired, seeking out creativity or in the mood to try something new and challenging.
 It might also be the perfect opportunity to take part in something with your family or friends, by involving them in fun, creative activities while everyone is home for the holidays.
-Regardless of your what you’re in the mood for this winter season, art challenges are a great way to make a positive change in any situation!
+Regardless of your what you’re in the mood for this winter season, december art challenges (and art challenges in general) are a great way to make a positive change in any situation!

 Put simply, art challenges are a way to get you creating art on a regular basis and has been proven to be the perfect outlet for stress and anxiety for any and every one.
 Essentially, art challenges inspire creativity and allow you to be creative in a fun and stress-free way.
 In addition to this, art challenges also work to stimulate your imagination as well as act as a form of catharsis.
 If you’d like to read more on this and learn about what art challenges are, who they’re for and why people participate in them, you can check out our art challenge article.
 Consider stepping out of your comfort zone this December and take on an art challenge!
 What better way to end the year and step into the new than with a creativity burst?

 Do you feel like releasing your inner artist?
 Being creative with your family and friends?
 Getting back into the swing of things or maybe developing a new skill?
 Well, if you answered yes to any of those, then you’ve come to the right place.
 Consider putting some time aside this December to be creative every day throughout the month, develop your art skills or maybe form a new, positive and productive habit!

 We’ve put together a list of some art challenges taking place in December that you can take part in.
 These challenges are even more enjoyable when done with family and friends, so feel free to involve your loved ones too.
 Let’s dive in!

 December Art Challenge by Xquissive